Steffo99/template-poetry/README.md

 5. Create a new repository on GitHub for it:

-    - Either create a new repository via the web interface and then add it as a remote:
+    - Either [create a new repository via the web interface](https://github.com/Steffo99/template-poetry/generate), then add it as a remote on your local copy of the repository and push to it:

         ```console
         $ git init
-        $ git commit -m "First commit"
+        $ git commit --message "First commit"
         $ git remote add origin git@github.com:ghost/example-project.git
-        $ git branch -M main
+        $ git branch --move --force main
-        $ git push -u origin main
+        $ git push --force --set-upstream origin main

     - Or use [`gh`] to automatically initialize it: